No education, rarely stepped out of house: Afghan Sikh woman recounts life under Taliban rule | Education

 ''Our country is more than capable of just offering citizenship to these refugees.
 Not just the Afghan Sikhs and Hindus but all refugees should be offered this help by the government.

-''The Centre doesn't arrange facilities for refugees.
-Even when they were compelled to do so, for the Tamil refugees, their camps were extremely ill-equipped.
-If the Centre treated the refugees with respect and compassion, they could easily provide work for them,'' Krishnan told PTI.
+''The Centre does not arrange facilities for refugees.
+Even when they were compelled to do so for the Tamil refugees, their camps were extremely ill-equipped.
+If the Centre treated the refugees with respect and compassion, it could easily provide work for them,'' Krishnan told PTI.

+She alleged that refugees are only ''talking points'' and ''propaganda'' for the Centre.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)